-Collections of procedures are in the distribution directory procs.
-Each collection of procedures is in a file with the usual .icn extension.
-The batch file make.bat in procs translates the procedures and leaves intermediate code files that can be linked into other programs.

-For example, to include the procedures in gener.icn in an Icon program, the following link declaration can be used:
+Collections of translated procedures are in the distribution directory procs.
+These files can be linked into other programs.
+For example, if the Icon program library resides in /usr/icon/v6/ipl, the procedures in gener.icn can be linked with an Icon program by using the link declaration 2:

+'''

-link "/ipl/procs/gener"
+link "/usr/icon/v6/ipl/procs/gener"

+'''